 In H. rufescens the forewing is ochreous (or veins ochreous with brown scaling), the outer margins of the labial palpus has brown scales and the hindwing of the female is whitish.

 Separating the larva of these two species is more readily achieved in early instars.
 In H. lutatella, the abdominal segments one and two are black with a reddish or reddish brown sclerotized plate on each anteriorly, smaller on segment one, confined to the dorsum and rounded with small lateral extensions.
 In H. rufescens, these two segments are black with the sclerotized plates dark olive (early instar) becoming pale brown in later instars.
 The plate on segment one is very small consisting of a narrow, linear band, hardly broadening about the dorsum.

 Microscopic examination of small, pale, worn specimens is recommended in extreme southern coastal areas where the shape of the sclerite of tergite 1 and 2 in both sexes are distinctly horse-shoe shaped in H. rufescens and boomerang shaped in H. lutatella (see link to the genitalia in the Images section above).
 Only differences in the female genitalia are of any practical use in separating the two species (Heckford and Sterling, 1999, full reference in the Publications: Published Papers section of this site).

-Single brooded from mid-June to late August with occasional, possible second brood moths from September to early October.
+Single brooded from mid-June to late August with occasional, possibly second brood moths from September to early October.

-On 13th September 2019, twelve near final instar larvae were swept from moorland grass on Islay (VC102), Scotland, at 100m amsl.
+On 13th September 2019, twelve near final instar larvae were swept from moorland grass on Islay (VC102), Scotland, at 100m amsl (M Harvey pers. comm.).
 A few previous mid-August to mid-October reports of larvae have been restricted to the southern half of the British Isles.